extrawurst/gitui/README.md

 # todo for 0.1 (first release)

+* [ ] fix: diff is not updated when changed
+* [ ] fix: diff is updated when some hunks of the same file where diffed in unstaged before
 * [ ] help command
 * [ ] (un)staging selected hunks
 * [ ] publish as homebrew-tap